The 20 Best Primary Progressive Aphasia Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Sara Peskin is a Neurologist in Philadelphia, Pennsylvania.
+Sara Peskin is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Peskin is rated as an Advanced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Neuronal Intranuclear Inclusion Disease (NIID), Primary Progressive Aphasia, Memory Loss, and Frontotemporal Dementia.
-She is board certified in Neurology, 2019.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Neuronal Intranuclear Inclusion Disease (NIID), Primary Progressive Aphasia, Memory Loss, and Frontotemporal Dementia.
+Dr. Peskin is board certified in Neurology, 2019.
 Dr. Peskin is currently accepting new patients.

 Advanced in Primary Progressive Aphasia